Ancient Numismatic Mythology

 Picture

 Judaea, Porcius Festus, Roman Procurator under Nero, 59 - 62 A.D.
 Obverse: Palm branch; Reverse: Legend.
-Hendin 653 (Author's collection)
+Hendin 653 (formerly Author's collection)

 Tribute Penny